cscart/docs/install/index.rst

 Install CS-Cart
 ***************

-Instructions on various ways to install CS-Cart.
+This section describes the CS-Cart installation process on various systems.
+It also provides other useful information, such as system requirements and important post-installation procedures.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 4
     :titlesonly:
     :glob: